John Woodroffe

-Sir John George Woodroffe (15 December 1865 – 16 January 1936), also known by his pseudonym Arthur Avalon, was a British Orientalist whose extensive and complex published works on the Tantras, and other Hindu traditions, stimulated a wide-ranging interest in Hindu philosophy and yoga.
+Sir John George Woodroffe (15 December 1865 – 16 January 1936), also known by his pseudonym Arthur Avalon, was a British judge, art connoisseur and Orientalist whose extensive and complex published works on the Tantras, and other Hindu traditions, stimulated a wide-ranging interest in Hindu philosophy and yoga in the West.

-Life
+Early life

 Woodroffe was the eldest son of James Tisdall Woodroffe and his wife Florence, daughter of James Hume.
 James Woodroffe was Advocate-General of Bengal and Legal Member of the Government of India, a Justice of the Peace, and a Knight of St. Gregory.
-John was educated at Woburn Park School and the University College, Oxford, where he took second classes in jurisprudence and the Bachelor of Civil Law examinations.
+Young John was educated at Woburn Park School and the University College, Oxford, where he took second classes in jurisprudence and the Bachelor of Civil Law examinations.

+Career

 He was called to the Bar by the Inner Temple in 1889, and in the following year was enrolled as an advocate of the Calcutta High Court.
 He was soon made a Fellow of the Calcutta University and appointed Tagore Law Professor.
 He collaborated with Ameer Ali in a widely used textbook, Civil Procedure in British India.
 He was appointed Standing Counsel to the Government of India in 1902, and in 1904 was raised to the High Court Bench.
 He served there for eighteen years, becoming Chief Justice in 1915.
 After retiring to England he served as Reader in Indian Law to the University of Oxford.
-He died on 18 January 1936 in France.

-Woodroffe was married to the concert pianist Ellen Elizabeth Grimson from 1902.